 Intuit officially killed Mint after 15+ years, directing millions of users to Credit Karma — an app focused on credit scores and financial product ads, not budgeting.

-Users lost everything
+Users lost core budgeting tools

 Waypoint picks up where Mint left off